chrisjensen/jquery-tokeninput/README.md

 Changes from upstream
 ---------------------

+### Show search immediately
+Allows you to set settings.minChar to 0, which will cause it to do a search instead of showing the hint.

 ### Trigger change event
 Listeners for $(element).change() will receive a change event just like other inputs.